College of Southern Nevada - Charleston Campus

 Nevada is one of the few states where CNA certification falls under the same regulator that licenses RNs and LPNs - the Nevada State Board of Nursing (NSBN).
 The Nursing Assistant Certification program at NSBN approves every training site, processes every application through the Nevada Nurse Portal, and maintains the Nevada Nurse Aide Registry.
 Testing services are contracted to Credentia, which administers the NNAAP-style knowledge and skills exam at sites in Las Vegas, Reno, Carson City, and Elko.

-Our directory lists 1 state-approved Certified Nurse Aide training program in Las Vegas, NV.
+Our directory lists 6 state-approved Certified Nurse Aide training programs in Las Vegas, NV.
 All programs must meet Nevada's minimum of 75 hours minimum and prepare graduates to sit for the Credentia competency exam.

 To work as a CNA in Las Vegas, you must meet a Nevada-approved training program of at least 75 hours minimum, pass the Credentia competency exam (Two-part NNAAP-style competency evaluation: a 70-question multiple-choice knowledge exam (oral version available) plus a 5-skill clinical skills evaluation, administered by Credentia), and clear a Fingerprint-based criminal history check through the Nevada Department of Public Safety and the FBI.
 Most candidates complete the full process in 6-12 weeks for training plus up to 4 months for fingerprint clearance before permanent certification is issued.